secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 [^TODO]

 - [ ] TODO Write Introduction
-  - [ ] Mention Main Goals: (1) Enable cryptography libraries and APIs to offer secure defaults with inherent future-proofnes; (2) Prevent non-expert programmers from misusing cryptography APIs; (3) Allow standardized definition of secure parameters for cryptography algorithms; (4) Standardized across all implementations.
+  - [ ] Mention Main Goals: (1) Enable cryptography libraries and APIs to offer secure defaults with inherent future-proofnes; (2) Prevent non-expert programmers from misusing cryptography APIs; (3) Allow standardized definition of secure parameters for cryptography algorithms; (4) Standardized across all implementations; (5) Prevent outdated example code and documentation.
   - [ ] Mention: Yearly published secure configuration recommendations that can be used per default from cryptography libraries.
 This prevents aging/maturing libraries from offering insecure default implementations.
   - [ ] Mention target group ((1) developers who are not experts but still need to implement cryptography functionality.
 (2) Cryptography library developers that should integrate SCC to provide secure defaults.
 (3) standardization institutions (like BSI or NIST) who can use the publication format for their own set of cryptography recommendations)
   - [ ] TODO mention and describe [TLS Cipher suites](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4)